The Franklin Street Entrance leads to the newer part of our building, an addition built in 2001-2002.

 The children's area entrance, as seen from the sidewalk of Reading Boulevard.

-The picture book room also holds our collections of board books and holiday books, plus three educational juvenile computers.
+The picture book room also holds our collections of board books, holiday books, and read-along books, plus two educational juvenile computers.

 The fireplace in our juvenile area is cozy (and purely decorative).
 The framed portrait is of Anna Thun, an early Library benefactor.